consithe1/sar-v2x/README.md

 # add yourself to the sudoers if it's not already the case
 su -
 sudo usermod -a -G sudo <replace_with_username>
+# restart your machine to make the changes applied

 # install git
 sudo apt-get install git